-Back in the day, when social media wasn’t born yet, when a person felt heartache, they couldn’t stare at their loved ones profile page and see what they’re doing 24/7.
+Back in the day, when social media wasn’t even a fetus yet, when a person felt heartache, they didn’t have the option stare at their loved ones profile page and see what they’re doing 24/7.
 Having this ability has made getting over someone, much harder than it ever use to be.
-People back then probably still cried themselves to sleep, but at least they didn’t have access to their significant others lives and therefore they would of had no way of knowing that their ex met a girl named Sheila and partied with her all night long last Friday. haha.
+People back then probably still cried themselves to sleep, but at least they didn’t have access to their significant others lives and therefore they would of had no way of knowing that their ex met a girl named Sheila and partied with her all night long.

 Social media definitely makes moving on hard.
 So I am a strong believer in taking a Social Media Vacation.
 This means, I take one week and I delete all of my social media.
 Some may think that this is rash or dramatic, but I believe that it is essential to a persons sanity these days.
 Taking a week for yourself won’t kill ya and people won’t forget you in a week.
 LETS BE REAL HERE! 😀

 It’s so much easier to grieve your relationship without a constant reminder, so schedule a Social Media Vacation!

 Once this has been scheduled, you must now part-take in what I call, ” I LOVE ME!” week.
 An “I Love Me” Week, basically consists of you pampering yourself like crazy.
 Go on a shopping spree, eat at some fancy places, have a spa night, have a ‘Netflix night in’ with your buds; do whatever you love that will get you in the habit of remembering how fun life truly is when we aren’t giving into sadness.